-File Configuration fields: szPar rameters command line parameters.
-There interpret them. neters can contain replacement characters to customize it with event details.
-Illows passing event data to the script.
-The following replacement characters e used: %d Date and time in local time IP address or name (depending on the "resolve hostnames" setting) of the source system that sent the message. %f Numeric facility code of the received message %р Numeric priority code of the received message
+File Configuration fields: szPar szParameters Description: comminterports Paran This a e parameters are passed to the program executed.
+They are passed as hand line parameters.
+There is no specific format - it is up to the script to ret them.
+There is no specific format - it is up to the script to ret them.
+There is no specific format - it is up to the script to ret them.
+There is no specific format - it is up to the script to ret them.
+The following replacement details.
+The following replacement characters is e used: %d Date and time in local ti Date and time in local time IP address or name (depending on the "resolve hostnames" setting) of the source system that sent the message. %f Numeric facility code of the received message %р Numeric priority code of the received message

 %m The message itself %% Represents a single % sign. a tes e example above, replacement characters are being used.
-If a message "This is st" were received from "172.16.0.1", the script would be started with 3 meters: the s "This inter into s meter 1 would be the string "e1" - it is assumed that this has some meaning to script.
+If a message "This is st" were received from "172.16.0.1", the script would be started with 3 meters: the s "This inter into meter 1 would be the string "e1" - it is assumed that this has some meaning to script.
 Parameter 2 would be the IP address, 172.16.0.1.
 Parameter 3 would be is a test".
 Please note that due to the two quotes ("), the message is preted as a single parameters.
 If they were missing, it would typically be split several ones, with parameter 3 being "This", 4 being "is" and so on.
 So these es are very important!